ericvprice/rubric/README.md

 For predicates that may take a long time to execute (or we only desire to execute once for another reason) predicate caching is available to reduce computation.

-* For class-based rules, use a base rule class, and decorate it with a `PredicateCacingAttribute`.
-All subclasses will use the results of a single execution.
+* For class-based rules decorate with a `PredicateCacingAttribute`.
+If no key is specified, the class name of the rule is used.
 * For fluently-built or dynamic rules, specify the predicate caching behavior and the shared key dynamcially.
-* Predicate caching can be scoped to either the input being processed or the the engine execution as a whole
+* Predicate caching can be scoped to either the input being processed or the the engine execution as a whole.

 ## Logging